ioccc-src/winner/1990/jaw/README.md

 purposefully obfuscated-C to accompany similarly-shrunk shell command glue.
 This resulting shell archiver is dubbed `shark`.

-`shark` procedure overhead consumes as few as three dozen shell lines (or `~1100` bytes), commensurate with the size of many Internet mail headers; it amortizes favorably with message size. `shark` is portable across Unix variants, while the underlying technique is inherently generalizable to other
+`shark` procedure overhead consumes as few as three dozen shell commands (or `~1100` bytes), commensurate with the size of many Internet mail headers; it amortizes favorably with message size. `shark` is portable across Unix variants, while the underlying technique is inherently generalizable to other